Rare view of northern lights possible for several states this Halloween weekend - NewsBreak

 (KDVR) – Thanks to a significant solar flare the spectacular natural phenomenon known as the northern lights could be visible from a number of states over this weekend, just in time for the spookiest day of the year.

 A geomagnetic storm watch is in effect for Saturday and Sunday after a major X1 solar flare happened Oct.
-28 , according to the Space Weather Prediction Center.SpaceX rocket carries ants, avocados, robot arm to space station
+28 , according to the Space Weather Prediction Center.Empty store shelves show pinch of striking cereal plant workers

 According to NASA, solar flares are powerful bursts of radiation.
 Harmful radiation from a flare cannot pass through Earth’s atmosphere to physically affect humans on the ground, however — when intense enough — they can disturb the atmosphere in the layer where GPS and communications signals travel.